Configuring Web Tamper Protection Rules to Prevent Static Web Pages from Being Tampered With

 WAF randomly extracts requests from a visitor to compare the page they received with the page on the server.
 If WAF detects that the page has been tampered with, it notifies you by SMS or email, depending on what you configure.
 For more details, see Enabling Alarm Notifications.

-6. Click the Web Tamper Protection configuration area and toggle it on or off if needed.
+- Click the Web Tamper Protection configuration area and ensure that web tamper protection is enabled.

 Figure 1 Adding a web tamper protection rule